 There’s no matter way to succeed than to study the successful – those who have been here, done that.
-When I first started The Personal Excellence Blog, I studied the A-List bloggers, such as Steve Pavlina, Darren Rowse from Problogger, and read a lot of materials by them.
+When I first started The Personal Excellence Blog, I studied A-List bloggers, such as Darren Rowse from Problogger.
 I also read other big sites such as Copyblogger and Yaro Starak’s Entrepreneur’s Journey.
-Because of that I’ve learned a lot on what I need to do to have a successful personal development blog.
+Because of that, I’ve learned a lot about what I need to do to have a successful personal development blog.
 Even today I continue to study and learn from bigger bloggers so I can grow quickly.

 Who are the people who are successful in the goals you want to achieve?
 What have they done which has enabled them to succeed?
 What can you learn from them?

 Goal setting is about getting from point A to point B. When we set goals, we have in mind a set of things we need to do.
 If we complete these XYZ set of things, we will naturally achieve the goal.
 Right?